After your Cube is set up and dimensions established, you're ready to Cubify your existing workbooks or create new templates.

 Cubify your spreadsheets

 In this article, you'll learn how to Cubify your existing spreadsheets.
 To illustrate this, see the video below on Cubifying a Budget vs. Actuals report.
-If you like our template, download it here.

 1. Export your dimensions